-Now this one tends to scare the bejesus out of people, but hear me out. •According to an economic release by the Bureau of Labor Statistics the median number of years an employee stays at one job is 4.6 years.
-Now that number is even smaller (3.2 years) if you?re between the ages of 25-34.
+Now this one tends to scare the bejesus out of people, but hear me out.
+According to a 2018 Economic News Release by the Bureau of Labor Statistics the median number of years an employee stays at one job is 4.2 years.
+Now that number is even smaller (2.8 years) if you?re between the ages of 25-34.
 The trend that people are spending less time at one employer is probably why we have seen an increase in vesting schedules for employer matching contributions or an all-out stop in employer matches.

-The U.S. Bureau of Labor Statistics 2015 National Compensation study shows that of the only 56% of employers who offer a 401k plan, 49% of them don?t even offer a match. •As labor markets tighten hopefully we?ll see employers begin to sweeten the pot on 401(k) plans as they try to retain talented workers.
+The U.S. Bureau of Labor Statistics 2019 National Compensation study shows that of the only 64% of employers who offer a 401k plan and on average 74% take advantage of those plans.
+Out of the 64% who do offer a plan around half of them don?t even offer a match.
+As labor markets continue to tighten hopefully we?ll see employers begin to sweeten the pot on 401(k) plans as they try to retain and entice talented workers.

 Now if you?re lucky enough to get that illusive bonus of a match you must think about your company?s vesting schedule.

-Companies matching contributions are vested a couple of different ways: immediately, a cliff vesting schedule or graded vesting schedule.
-An immediate schedule works just like it sounds once your funds are matched in your 401k the employer contribution is 100% vested.
-I think of that as a unicorn in this day and age, those good companies are few and far between.
-A cliff schedule means that once you have worked at an employer for a specified period of time (think years) you will be 100% vested in their contributions.
-When using a cliff schedule by Federal law the company must transfer their match to you by the end of year 3.
-A graded schedule will vest employer contributions gradually.
+Companies matching contributions are vested a couple of different ways: Immediately, a cliff vesting schedule or graded vesting schedule.

+- An immediate schedule works just like it sounds once your funds are matched in your 401k the employer contribution is 100% vested.
+I think of that as a unicorn in this day and age, those good companies are few and far between. - A cliff schedule means that once you have worked at an employer for a specified period of time (think years) you will be 100% vested in their contributions.
+When using a cliff schedule by Federal law the company must transfer their match to you by the end of year 3. - A graded schedule will vest employer contributions gradually.
 In many cases we see the magic number of 20% per year, but employers can?t take that any longer the six years before you are fully vested.

 Why is this important?
 With so many people on the move looking for employment opportunities you must be mindful of your expected time with a company to make the most of any match.
-As people spend less time at one employer one must consider the length of how long you may continue your employment in regards to your vesting schedule.
+As people spend less time at one employer one must consider the length of how long you may continue your employment in regard to your vesting schedule.
 This will certainly play a factor in determining if funding an HSA prior to your 401k makes sense for you.

-When funding an HSA you get to utilize a TRIPLE TAX ADVANTAGE: Employee contributions are tax deductible, interest is allowed to grow tax free and you can pull the funds out for qualified medical expenses at no tax!
+When funding an HSA you get to utilize a TRIPLE TAX ADVANTAGE:

+- 1. Employee contributions are tax deductible. - 2.
+Interest is allowed to grow tax free; and, - 3.
+You can pull the funds out for qualified medical expenses at no tax!

 This is extremely powerful and is one reason why there is so much buzz around these accounts.